Eating lectin free or low lectin nuts has gotten immense attention in the past few years.

-But what are scientific claims regarding lectins and why lectin-free diet is important?
+But what are the scientific claims regarding lectins? and why lectin-free diet is important?

 Before diving deep into the topic, let’s first discuss what you need to know about lectins.